Kerry Abello

-Kerry Margaret Abello (born September 17, 1999) is an American professional soccer player who plays as a defender for Orlando Pride of the National Women's Soccer League.
+Kerry Margaret Abello (born September 17, 1999) is an American professional soccer player who plays as a defender for the Orlando Pride of the National Women's Soccer League (NWSL) and the United States national team.

-A versatile player, Abello played center-back, full-back and forward during her collegiate career with the Penn State Nittany Lions before being drafted 24th overall in the 2021 NWSL Draft.
+A versatile player, Abello played center-back, full-back and forward during her college career with the Penn State Nittany Lions before being drafted 24th overall in the 2021 NWSL Draft.
+She won the NWSL Shield and NWSL Championship with the Pride in 2024.

 Early life

 Born in Elmhurst, Illinois, Abello grew up playing club soccer for Team Chicago and Eclipse Select SC, and also played one year of high school soccer at Benet Academy.
 She was a three-time NSCAA Youth All-American between 2014 and 2016.
 Within the 2017 recruiting class, Abello ranked 12th overall and as the no. 2 defender nationally by TopDrawerSoccer.com.